alanplotko/Campus-QuickStart/README.md

 # Campus-QuickStart

-Campus QuickStart (CQS) is a web application built at PennApps X. CQS aims to establish a new organization's online presence, so that its staff can focus on building the rest.
+Campus QuickStart (CQS) is a web application built at PennApps X, a hackathon hosted by the University of Pennsylvania.
+CQS aims to establish a new organization's online presence, so that its staff can focus on building the rest.
 It was created with Python 3 and uses Bottle and MongoDB.

 ![Campus QuickStart Front Page](https://s3.amazonaws.com/fvd-data/notes/166489/1433610081-pbBcW4/screen.png)